National Institute of Neurological Disorders & Stroke

 National Center for Complementary and Integrative Health

 The National Center for Complementary and Integrative Health doesn’t focus specifically on neuropathy.
 It is a government agency that conducts research on the various medical practices, products and systems that are not part of conventional medicine.
-Its website provides comprehensive information on complementary and alternative medicine, including alternative neuropathy treatments.
+Its website provides comprehensive information on complementary and alternative medicine, including vitamins and herbs for nerve pain.

 Hereditary Neuropathy Foundation